nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to either [list patients (UC03)](#list-patient-anchor-point) or [find a patient (UC05)](#find-patient-anchor-point)
-2. AddressBook shows a list of patients
+2. MediContacts shows a list of patients
 3. User requests to delete a specific patient in the list
-4. AddressBook deletes the patient
+4. MediContacts deletes the patient

     Use case ends.